mrosas47/ismtchile/README.md

 #### Calculation of number of dwellings within the same dwelling

-Just like in the previous cases,the categories for this indicator were calculated by weighing scores between 1 (dwellings with 2 households) and 1000 (for the maximum pssible value) for each zone.
+Just like in the previous cases,the categories for this indicator were calculated by weighing scores between 1 (dwellings with 2 households) and 1000 (for the maximum possible value) for each zone.

 #### Calculation of final scores